Temporary Housing Industry Minimum Occupancy Threshold

 Occupancy Rate Formula

 On paper the occupancy formula appears simple.
 The number of nights the housing is occupied against the number of available nights.
-So for instance, a 138 bedroom hotel over 30 days has 4,140 bed nights available.
+For instance, a 138 bedroom hotel over 30 days has 4,140 bed nights available.
 Bed nights is a different way of saying available units.
 If during that particular month, 78 rooms were filled each day, then 2,340 bed nights of occupancy existed.
 Therefore:

 Occupancy Rate = 2,340 Occupied Nights